-Counselling and "where to go":
+Counselling and "where to go"

 There are various places you can go to get answers to your questions and help for the issues you might have as a student in Denmark.
-If you have questions about being an international student - your local Internationale kontor (International office) is the place to go.
-Note that if you are a full degree student at CBS, you should instead contact Student Hub.
+If you have questions about being an international student - your local Internationale kontor (International office) or Student Hub is the place to go.
 If your questions are of a more course and study based nature, your department or institute's student guidance counsellor (studievejleder) is your go-to person.
-If you have issues with a professor or are having administrative problems you can start talking to your guidence counselor (studievejleder).
+If you have issues with a professor or are having administrative problems you can talk to your guidance counselor (studievejleder).
 They can advise you on where to take your complaints and how to solve your problem.
 Some universities have a "student ambassador" that can help with such things.

 Remember that if you feel like you've been treated unfairly or incorrectly, you will always have an opportunity to appeal.
-There are processes set in place for filing complaints and appeals, and you shouldn't be punished for doing this, as long as you follow the correct procedures.
+There are processes set in place for filing complaints and appeals, and you will not be punished for doing this, as long as you follow the correct procedures.
 The incorrupt and generally unbiased nature of the Danish education system allows all voices to be heard, even if the decision doesn't end up in your favour.
 If you feel like there are things about your student environment that you'd like to change, you can get involved in your local student council.